-‘Bold And The Beautiful’ Spoilers For Thursday: Thomas Stuns Hope By Defending Liam
+'Bold And The Beautiful' Spoilers For Thursday: Thomas Stuns Hope By Defending Liam

 After Liam left, Thomas entered the room and told Hope that he had heard everything.
 He was shocked by the news, especially about his sister's pregnancy.
 However, he put his questions aside to offer her the comfort that she needed.

-This is not the first time that Thomas puts aside his feelings for Hope’s sake.
-As seen below, he recently apologized for causing tension in her marriage.
+This is not the first time that Thomas puts aside his feelings for Hope's sake.
+Previously, he apologized for causing tension in her marriage.

-She hasn’t been able to talk to her mother because Brooke Logan Forrester (Katherine Kelly Lang) would explode if she knew the truth.
+Thomas Defends LiamHope hasn't been able to talk to her mother because Brooke Logan Forrester (Katherine Kelly Lang) would explode if she knew the truth.
 Now that Thomas knows, she can confide her feelings.

-Hope shares how Liam and Steffy hurt her by sleeping together.
+She shares how Liam and Steffy hurt her by sleeping together.
 She thought that she could trust them, but they broke her trust.
 Also, there was a baby on the way, and Steffy does not know who the father is.

 Thomas will endear himself to Hope, per SheKnows Soaps.
 Instead of telling her that he warned her about Liam, he will stand up for the guy he despises.
-The designer knows that the blonde is in love with her husband, and he wants her to fight for her marriage if that’s what she wants.
-Thomas will do an about-turn and encourage Hope to forgive Liam because he made a mistake.
+The designer knows the blonde is in love with her husband, and he wants her to fight for her marriage if that's what she wants.
+Thomas will do an about-face and encourage Hope to forgive Liam because he made a mistake.
 Her spouse loves her and wants a future with her.

 Of course, Hope will be stunned when Thomas does not badmouth Liam.
 She was expecting him to bash her husband in his absence.
 But is Thomas being genuine, or is he playing a convincing long game?